blockbuilder97/blockbuilder97/README.md

 ###  👋 Hi I'm geoffhorwitz.eth

-Co-Founder of Layer2 Talent:    Director of Technical Hiring
+Co-Founder of Layer2 Talent: Technical Recruiter

-- Founders...I've built a hiring protcol to make your technical hiring initiative go burrrr.
-- Engineers...
-I will find you and we will talk about crypto.
+Doing everythig to help Ethereum obliberate the galaxy.

 How to reach me .....